London Boulevard poster

 The inciting incident occurs at 12 minutes when Mitch meets Charlotte, the beautiful, eccentric actress living in isolation.
 She offers him a job as her handyman/protector.
 This opportunity represents a path away from his criminal past into a different world..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Mitch accepts Charlotte's job offer and moves into her property.
+This reveals the protagonist's commitment to Mitch accepts Charlotte's job offer and moves into her property.
 He actively chooses to enter her world of celebrity, wealth, and isolation—a conscious decision to pursue a different life than his criminal past., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Gant violently confronts Mitch, making it clear he won't let him leave the criminal world.
+Notably, this crucial beat Gant violently confronts Mitch, making it clear he won't let him leave the criminal world.
 The threat escalates from pressure to genuine danger.
 Mitch realizes he can't simply walk away from his past—it will follow him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Billy is murdered by Gant's crew.
 Mitch's best friend dies because of the world Mitch tried to leave.
-This death represents the destruction of Mitch's hope for peaceful escape and the price of his past., demonstrates the protagonist at their lowest point.
+This death represents the destruction of Mitch's hope for peaceful escape and the price of his past., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 81% of the runtime.
 Mitch chooses violence.
 He accepts he must become what he tried to escape—a killer—to end Gant's threat.
 He arms himself and prepares for confrontation, synthesizing his criminal skills with his newfound purpose of protecting those he loves., demonstrating the transformation achieved throughout the journey.